-If you don’t have a digital bank savings account nor an e-wallet and if you use the traditional bank, then it would be best if you schedule your bank transactions to minimize related expenses such as transportation costs, withdrawal fees, transfer fees, etc.
+If you don’t have a digital bank savings account or an e-wallet and if you use a traditional bank, then it would be best if you schedule your bank transactions to minimize related expenses such as transportation costs, withdrawal fees, transfer fees, etc.

 Save Money on Shopping

 There are so many ways to save money on shopping and this blog might not be enough to discuss all of them LOL!
 I will share with you guys how I save money on shopping.

 Shop Using a Credit Card (With Caveat)

 Only because I only charge what I can pay in full on or before the due date.